SolarKnightsRacing/1_solaris/ADL/0005-Part-Numbering-Schema.md

 #### C -> Top Level Assembly Identifier
 The Top-level assembly the part exists under within the subsystem. \
 1, ... , 8, 9, a, b, ... , y, z \
 Ex.
-The battery might use the 1000 level identifier so "1"
+The battery might use the 1000 level identifier, so "1"

 #### D -> Sub-Assembly Identifier
 The Sub-Assembly the part exists under within the Top-Level Assembly. \
 1, ... , 8, 9, a, b, ... , y, z \
 Ex.
-The "pack" might use the 200 level identifier so "2"
+The "pack" might use the 200 level identifier, so "2"

 #### E -> Sub-Sub-Assembly Identifier
 The Sub-Sub-Assembly the part exists under within the Sub-Assembly. \
 1, ... , 8, 9, a, b, ... , y, z \
 Ex.
-One of the strings might use the 30 level identifier so "3"
+One of the strings might use the 30 level identifier, so "3"

 #### F -> Sub-Sub-Sub-Assembly Identifier
 The Sub-Sub-Sub-Assembly the part exists under within the Sub-Sub-Assembly. \
 1, ... , 8, 9, a, b, ... , y, z \
 Ex.
-One of the modules might use the 4 level identifier so "4"
+One of the modules might use the 4 level identifier, so "4"

 #### G -> Part Identifier
 The identifier for the part.
 "0" is a sentinel value that means that the part is an assembly \